 The holiday season can be an expensive time to travel in the Capital Region, but fortunately, there are plenty of ways to enjoy Christmas, Hanukkah, and other winter holidays for free in Maryland, Virginia, and Washington, D.C. this year.

-Whether you're just stopping through, planning a family vacation, or just want to add a little festive joy to your trip to the Capital Region this November and December, you can stop by these free light displays, musical performances, community parades, and special events.
+Whether you're stopping through, planning a family vacation, or just want to add a little festive joy to your trip to the Capital Region this November and December, don't look over these free light displays, musical performances, community parades, and special events.

-From Christmas tree lighting ceremonies and eight-day celebrations of Hanukkah to the annual "season's greenings" party at the Botanic Gardens, you're sure to find something free to do that will get you in the holiday spirit this year.
+From Christmas tree lighting ceremonies and eight-day celebrations of Hanukkah to the annual "season's greenings" party at the Botanic Gardens, you're sure to find something free to do that will get you in the holiday spirit.

 Around Thanksgiving each year, cities and communities across the Capital Region kick off the winter holiday season with their annual Christmas tree lighting ceremonies:

-- Fifth Annual CityCenterDC Holiday Tree Lighting: Takes place at The Park at CityCenter, is one of the biggest events of the early holiday season, and will take place at 6 p.m. on Saturday, November 24, 2018.
+- Fifth Annual CityCenterDC Holiday Tree Lighting: This lighting takes place at The Park at CityCenter, and is one of the biggest events of the early holiday season.
+Come out for this event on November 30, 2019, beginning at 6 p.m.

-- Grand Illumination Annapolis: On Sunday, November 25, 2018, at 5:30 p.m., you can enjoy dancing, carols, a visit from Santa, and the official lighting of the downtown Annapolis Christmas tree, which is located near the Market House.
+- Grand Illumination Annapolis: On Sunday, December 1, 2019, at 5:30 p.m., enjoy dancing, carols, a visit from Santa, and the official lighting of the downtown Annapolis Christmas tree, which is located near the Market House.

-- Village of Leesburg Tree Lighting Festival: On Saturday, November 17, 2018, from 4 to 7 p.m., you can enjoy horse-drawn carriage rides, acapella musical performances, visits with Santa, gingerbread house making, and various activities for kids ending with the lighting of the "Spectacular Musical Tree," which will perform musical light shows daily throughout the holiday season.
+- Village of Leesburg Tree Lighting Festival: On Saturday, November 23, 2019, from 3 p.m. to 6 p.m., celebrate with horse-drawn carriage rides, acapella musical performances, visits with Santa, gingerbread house making, and various activities for kids ending with the lighting of the "Spectacular Musical Tree," which will perform musical light shows daily throughout the holiday season.

 - National Christmas Tree Lighting Ceremony: The National Christmas Tree and the Pathway of Peace are illuminated during the holiday season each evening from dusk until 11 p.m.
 Seasonal displays include a Yule log, a large-scale model train, and a Christmas manger.